...

 GoBluTech R3 RV Water Filter System

-During my testing, I found the water quality to be excellent, with a noticeable improvement in taste and odor.
+During use, water clarity and taste were noticeably improved, with reduced odor.
 The system maintained a steady flow rate without any significant drop in pressure.
 However,

 the filter replacement process requires attention, as the system uses proprietary cartridges that can be slightly more expensive than standard filters.
 Despite this, the long lifespan of the filters offsets the cost, making it a practical choice for frequent travelers.